Skip to main content

 • contrib/ - Collection of examples or resources contributed by the community.
 We really appreciate contributions in here and encourage them being kept up to date.

 • docs/ - This is where we keep all of our documentation Markdown files.
 These end up on https://backstage.io/docs.
-Just keep in mind that changes to the sidebars.json file may be needed as sections are added/removed.
+Just keep in mind that changes to the sidebars.js file may be needed as sections are added/removed.

 • .editorconfig - A configuration file used by most common code editors.
 Learn more at EditorConfig.org.